Get in the Holiday Spirit With This Free Christmas Stocking Pattern

 Make something special for your family this holiday season by sewing your own Christmas stockings.
 This free pattern makes a small stocking that fits just enough treats to bring smiles on Christmas morning.

-There are lots of ways to sew stockings, but this one is quick and easy.
+There are lots of ways to make Christmas stockings, but this one is quick and easy.
 Because it's designed to use fleece, you don't have to worry about lining or edge finishing.
 Plus, fleece comes in so many colors and designs that you can craft customized stockings for every person in your family and can even match them to other handmade holiday decor and gifts.

 Of course, the pattern still works with other fabrics.
 If you choose to work with quilting cotton, consider adding stabilizer to the cuff.
 To make the cuff from faux fur, use a lightweight lining fabric for one set of the cuff pieces.